Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Experiments And Results

-In Scene 3 and 4, where the object is clearly visible at all times, DOPE performs very well, and therefore all methods perform similarly.

-We also present the overall (averaged over all runs and all times-steps) positional and rotational errors in Table.~\ref{results_table}.
-Again, we can see that PBPF performs significantly better in Scenes 1 and 2, and all methods perform similarly in Scenes 3 and 4.
+\dope{We present the overall (averaged over all runs and all time-steps) positional and rotational errors from Scene 1-4 in Table.~\ref{results_table_single}, and from Scene 5 in Table.~\ref{results_table2_multi}}.
+Compared to DOPE and CVPF, PBPF performs significantly better in Scenes 1, 2, and 3.
+In Scene 4, where DOPE has a good view and overall good detection, PBPF and DOPE perform similarly.
+CVPF performs worse out of all the methods. \dope{In Scene 5, we only ran the PBPF-V algorithm used for comparison with DOPE.
+PBPF-V performs significantly better than the baseline method.}